rrthomas/sam/HACKING.md

 in the top-level directory, and building it statically links the C library into it.

-The mascot files are in the directory `Dog`.
+The mascot files are in the directory `mascot`.

 ## Building SAM